 Chairs & Pews

 At the front of both the north and south aisles are six rush seated chairs, made of beechwood.
 These are all that are left of the chairs that were put in to replace the old box-like pews in the restoration of 1878.
 The Right Rev Dr Trollope, Bishop Suffragan of Nottingham, warmly welcomed this change.
 'He rejoiced to find ...
 The old, exclusive seats were removed, which were so unseemly, so unjust in the house of God, they could all join without distinction in the holy place as brothers and sisters of the great Catholic Church of Christ' (Nottinghamshire Guardian, 8 November 1878).
 These chairs, in their turn, were replaced by the fine oak pews which are currently in the church.
 They were donated in 1909 in memory Sir Alexander Armstrong RN KCB.

 Pulpit & Screen

 The hardwood pulpit is octagonal with beautifully carved leafy fronds.
-It was erected in 1895 and was made by W S Weatherby, assistant to George Gilbert Scott Junior.
+It was erected in 1895 and designed by W S Weatherly, assistant to George Gilbert Scott Junior.
 It has three steps and a handsome brass handrail.